sourcegraph/handbook/content/departments/people-talent/onboarding-feedback-milestones.md

 **Manager prep**

 - check onboarding checklist
-- have list of values and examples ready
 - have examples ready
 - think about the project in which the teammate is participating and their performance